YurgFS/FS25_Yurg_Custom_Pack/README.md

 Issue 0027127 still on going on GIANTS Software side. (it is one of their mods)

-### Pallets updates mods
+### Pallets update mods

-> [!WARNING]
-> It is not recommended to use mods that update pallets as it may interfere with this mod, and specially those ones:
+It is not recommended to use mods that update pallets as it may interfere with this mod, and specially those ones:
 - Liftable Pallets And Bales
 - Larger capacity pallets

 ## Recommend Mods

-> [!NOTE]
-> Here is a list of mods I do recommend:
+Here is a list of mods I do recommend:
 - https://www.kingmods.net/en/fs25/packs/3529/recommended-mods

 ## Licence <img src="res/cc/cc-logo.svg" width="16"/> <img src="res/cc/cc-by.svg" width="16"/> <img src="res/cc/cc-nc.svg" width="16"/> <img src="res/cc/cc-nd.svg" width="16"/>

-> [!IMPORTANT]
-> Yurg's Custom Pack © 2024 by Yurg is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
+Yurg's Custom Pack © 2024 by Yurg is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
 - BY: Credit must be given to the creator.
 - NC: Only noncommercial use of my work is permitted.
 - ND: No derivatives or adaptations of my work are permitted.

 To view a copy of this license, visit [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ## Download

-> [!CAUTION]
-> Only use the download link provided in the latest version, uploading all or part of this mod on another website is not permitted.
+Only use the download link provided in the latest version, uploading all or part of this mod on another website is not permitted.

 - https://github.com/YurgFS/FS25_Yurg_Custom_Pack/releases/latest